 - Older stage (After 18 years in the field): Requires N and K for palm development and bunch production

-U.S. Borax recommends the following fertilizers for different applications:
+Depending on your application, U.S. Borax recommends the following boron fertilizers for oil palm:

 - Soil application: